mui/toolpad/docs/data/toolpad/studio/how-to-guides/render-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/tutorials/deploy-render/render-start.png", "alt": "Render new web service ", "caption": "Creating a new Render Web Service", "indent": 1 }}

-2. Depending on whether the visibility of the GitHub repository is set to private or public, you will need to either connect our GitHub account to Render, or paste in the URL of the repository you created above:
+2. Depending on whether the visibility of the GitHub repository is set to private or public, you will need to either connect your GitHub account to Render, or paste in the URL of the repository you created above:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/tutorials/deploy-render/render-connect-github.png", "alt": "GitHub new repo ", "caption": "Connecting GitHub to Render", "indent": 1, "aspectRatio": 2 }}

 3. If using a private repository, you need to search for and select the repository you intend to deploy once connected to GitHub:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/tutorials/deploy-render/render-search.png", "alt": "GitHub repo on Render ", "caption": "Connecting our GitHub repository", "indent": 1, "aspectRatio": 1.5}}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/tutorials/deploy-render/render-search.png", "alt": "GitHub repo on Render ", "caption": "Connecting your GitHub repository", "indent": 1, "aspectRatio": 1.5}}

-4. With the repository selected, we advance to deployment configuration.
+4. With the repository selected, you can advance to deployment configuration.
 Render can guess that you are deploying a Node app.
-Set the name which will appear in the URL of our deployed app, like `<APP-NAME>.onrender.com`:
+Set the name which will appear in the URL of your deployed app, like `<APP-NAME>.onrender.com`:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/tutorials/deploy-render/render-config-start.png", "alt": "Render deployment config ", "caption": "Setting the deployment configuration", "indent": 1 }}